SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/forcepoint_web_gateway.md

 ### Prerequisites

 An internal syslog concentrator is required to collect and forward events to Sekoia.io.
+We higly recommand you to use the [Sekoia.io Forwarder](https://docs.sekoia.io/xdr/features/collect/ingestion_methods/syslog/sekoiaio_forwarder/)

 ### Enable SIEM Integration